Text/Typographical Layout

 White space to distinguish paragraphs

-Paragraphs should be easily distinguishable from each other.
-The default rendering in most browsers is to separate paragraphs with white space above and below each paragraph, which is effective under most circumstances.
+Paragraphs and other blocks of text content should be easily distinguishable from each other.
+Browsers insert vertical space between paragraphs by default.
 An alternative method of separating paragraphs is to eliminate the extra space above and below them, and instead indent the first line of each paragraph.
 Print materials such as books and magazines usually follow this convention.
-For the most part, however, this convention is best left to the print world.
+Because online content tends to involve scrolling, paragraph spacing makes it easier to differentiate paragraphs.

 Text Decorations